 Transparent declaration and proportionate oversight

 Clients and regulators should have confidence in who is competent to do what.
-Proportionate audit – particularly for higher-risk activities – provides assurance without burden.
+Proportionate audit – particularly for higher-risk activities assures without burden.

-Firms also need robust internal controls so managers can allocate appropriately skilled practitioners and log the supervision provided.
+Firms also need robust internal controls so that managers can appropriately allocate skilled practitioners and log the supervision provided.

 Strengthening and evidencing technical competence requires aligned action across the system.